wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 [To top of this lab](#table-of-contents)

-## Verification - send an Email and accept the request
+## Verification: Send an Email and accept the task

 - Go to the Gmail account and send an email to the support email address that was initially configured in the Email Asset creation.